 We saw earlier this decade that, given majority status, Republicans went wild with earmarks and produced gushers of red ink in Washington.
-It seems to me that the best thing one could say about the Republicans is that might take us down the path toward national bankruptcy more slowly than the Democrats.
+It seems to me that the best thing one could say about the Republicans is that they might take us down the path toward national bankruptcy more slowly than the Democrats.

 What we have here is a classic case of the “good cop, bad cop” routine.
 In terms of controlling government spending, Republicans may seem far more pleasant for us to deal with than the other guys, but in the final analysis, they’re both part of a statist system that would curtail our economic liberty and penalize us with diminished prosperity.